 Most people are unaware of the fact that they have bad breath, or “halitosis” as dental professionals refer to it.
-Actually, one in four people have bad breath and some studies have reported that approximately 50 percent of the adult population does have (1).
+Actually, one in four people have bad breath and some studies have reported that approximately 50 percent of the adult population does have bad breath (1).
 In fact, it is estimated that nearly 60 million people will suffer from chronic halitosis in the United States (2).

 Causes of Bad Breath